fedy69/AirBnB_clone/README.md

-    Fewer or no dependencies on systems such as databases or other application servers Cost savings from utilizing cloud storage, as opposed to a hosted environment Security configurations are easy to setup, which makes it more secure
+    Fewer or no dependencies on systems such as databases or other application servers Cost savings from utilizing cloud storage, as opposed to a hosted environment Security configurations are easy to setup, which makes it more secure Disadvantages of a static website
+    Dynamic functionality must be performed on the client side